Accelerating the assembly of defect-free atomic arrays with maximum parallelisms: Hardware structure design and characterization

 The overall time costs in rearrangements for compact and staggered geometries are shown in Fig.~\ref{fig:overall_performance}.
 The power-law fittings give a scaling factor of $N^{0.88(6)}$ for compact geometry, and $N^{0.65(1)}$ for staggered geometry.
+Compared to the algorithm in Ref.~\cite{tian2022parallel}, our algorithm has a similar scaling, though it is only based on the occupation information of the current and previous row of atoms, so that the calculation and rearrangement can start before the full image has been transferred.
 The green lines show the vacuum limited ensemble lifetimes $\tau_{\text{vac}}/N$ for different single-atom vacuum limited lifetimes $\tau_{\text{vac}}$.
 The intersection of the two sets of curves marks the maximum number of atoms with which a defect-free geometry can be realized.

 The strategy of parallel processing during image transfer effectively reduces the total time cost and is highly scalable.
 Assuming a single-atom vacuum limited lifetime in tweezer to be $\tau_{\text{vac}} = 20~\rm s$, the atom number in the defect-free atomic array would be about 830 for compact geometry and 1020 for staggered geometry.
 With $\tau_{\text{vac}} = 30~\rm s$, such atom number can exceed 1000 for both geometries.